The behaviors of new operator and operator new is different.

 - If we use placement

-to create an object in some memory, we should avoid using thedelete
+newto create an object in some memory, we should avoid using thedeleteoperator on that memory:

 |